Losartan and thrombocytopenia

 Losartan, a commonly prescribed medication for hypertension and other cardiovascular conditions, has been linked to thrombocytopenia in some patients.
 Thrombocytopenia is a condition characterized by a low platelet count in the blood, which can lead to increased risk of bleeding and bruising.

-See also Losartan aaa 25mg
+See also Losartan nursing management

 Studies have shown that there is a potential association between the use of Losartan and the development of thrombocytopenia.
 While the exact mechanism behind this association is not fully understood, it is believed that Losartan may affect the production or function of platelets in the body.